INTERMAGNET/wg-www-gins-data-formats/ImagMQTT/README.md

 Intermagnet MQTT JSON is [here](ImagMQTTSchema.json).

 An example JSON data file is [here](ImagMQTTExample1.json).
-This is an example of a minimum viable data file - a single 3-component sample with mandatory metadata.
+This is an example of a minimum viable data file for 1-minute data.
+A single 3-component sample is presented along with mandatory metadata.
 An expanded example [here](ImagMQTTExample2.json) shows how to add "comment" metadata, to set the "comments" section when the data is distributed in IAGA-2002 format.
+This example also shows how the startDate should be modified for 1-second data.